 $ systemctl restart apache2 $ systemctl reload apache2

 #checking PHP version:

-PHP installation also has been done, now you can deploy any kind of web application or website using these resources.
+PHP installation has also been done, and now you can deploy any web application or website using these resources.

-LAMP stack is very useful when we work on multiple projects and we have a single server.
+LAMP stack is beneficial when we work on multiple projects and we have a single server.
 It is a powerful group of software that makes it easier to develop websites and web applications.
-If you want to install multiple WordPress sites in a single server then the LAMP stack would be helpful.
+If you want to install multiple WordPress sites on a single server, then the LAMP stack would be helpful.

-You can use these simple steps to install LAMP stack in any Ubuntu system or Debian system, it will work perfectly.
-By chance, if you have encountered an error, please put your comments on the box.
+You can use these simple steps to install the LAMP stack in any Ubuntu system or Debian system, and it will work perfectly.
+By chance, if you have encountered an error, please put your comments in the box.
 We are willing to share good knowledge with everyone.

 Thank you!
 If you think this article would be helpful for your close one, please share 💚.

 Use the following commands for installing latest PHP $ sudo apt update $ sudo apt -y install php7.4

 You need to install Apache, MySQL, and PHP one by one individually on a Linux system.
 Then it would called LAMP stack.

 How do I install a lamp in Windows 10?